 What is Brioche?

 Brioche [brijɔʃ] is very soft, buttery bread, made of flour, milk or water, eggs, salt, some sugar, yeast and lots of butter.
 It is usually eaten for breakfast or with afternoon tea.
 It is neither sweet nor savory, so you can make it to be whatever you want.
-If you have a sweet tooth, take a brioche and spread on it some jam, chocolate or , and if you are more of a savory fan, you can grill your slice of brioche and enjoy it with a pâté, smoked salmon, or some ham and cheese!
+If you have a sweet tooth, take a brioche and spread on it some jam, chocolate ganache or curd, and if you are more of a savory fan, you can grill your slice of brioche and enjoy it with a pâté, smoked salmon, or some ham and cheese!
 Adaptable little rascal, isn’t it?

 There are lots of theories about the origin of brioche.
 According to various sources on the internet the word “brioche” appears in French language around year 1404.
 However, the name brioche didn’t refer to the same thing that it means today – at first, it was a sort of bread, containing some eggs and butter, and only much later ( in the 17th century ) it evolved in the delicacy that we all know and love today.
 From the 15th century onwards, the amount of butter in the mixture became the most important thing; it was a matter of prestige.
 Rich aristocracy was enjoying in brioche made of dough with the 3:2 flour to butter ratio while cheaper 4:1 variety was made for less fortunate commoners.
 The other theory says that brioche originated in the 16th century in northern French province Normandy, known for exquisite dairy products, especially high-quality butter.